disarm-platform/dhis2-integration/2020-disarm-api/README.md

 Assuming you’ve got the following:

-•	Postgres installed,
+- Postgres installed,
-•	a database and user configured,
+- a database and user configured,
-•	the `dhis.conf` edited to match the Postgres settings
+- the `dhis.conf` edited to match the Postgres settings

-You should be able to start with the magic command:
+You should be able to start with the command:
 ```
 JAVA_HOME=/Library/Java/JavaVirtualMachines/adoptopenjdk-8.jdk/Contents/Home java -jar dhis2-live.jar
 ```